Black women in American politics: Women and the 2020 election

+One critical factor in Joe Biden's 2020 United States presidential election win was the efforts of Black women and other people of color who helped to energize and register voters across the United States.
+In 2020, more than two-thirds of Black women had "turned out to vote in the presidential election" — "the third highest rate of any race-gender group."

+Georgia

-One critical factor of the 2020 United States presidential election win was the efforts of Black women and other people of color who helped to energize and register voters across the United States.
-Stacey Abrams, former Representative of Georgia (2007 to 2017) and minority leader (2011 to 2017), founded both Fair Fight Action and New Georgia Project, organizations focused on addressing voter suppression and voter registration, and is often considered to be one of the key people to encourage voter outreach programs that affected the 2020 election in Georgia.
-Abrams and other prominent women of color worked for several years registering voters and continued to register more than 800,000 new voters in the time leading up to the 2020 election.
-While Georgia went to Donald Trump during the 2016 election, fueled by a mostly white, Republican electorate, Abrams and her cohorts chose to focus on persuading apathetic voters of color that their votes did matter rather than focusing on undecided white voters.
-As a result of these efforts as well as changing ideology in white voters, Georgia went to Democrats during the 2020 election, the first time the state went blue since 1992.
+Stacey Abrams, former Representative of Georgia (2007 to 2017) and minority leader (2011 to 2017), founded both Fair Fight Action and New Georgia Project, organizations focused on addressing voter suppression and voter registration, and is considered to be one of the key people to encourage voter outreach programs that affected the 2020 election in Georgia.
+Abrams and other prominent women of color such as LaTosha Brown of Black Voters Matter worked for several years registering voters and continued to register more than 800,000 new voters in the time leading up to the 2020 election.
+While Georgia went to Donald Trump during the 2016 election, fueled by a mostly white, Republican electorate, Abrams and her cohorts chose to focus on persuading voters of color that their votes did matter rather than focusing on undecided white voters.
+As a result of these efforts, more than one million Black voters cast ballots in the 2020 election.
+Largely because of Black voters, Georgia went blue for the first time in a presidential election since 1992, delivering the state to Joe Biden.
 Abrams was also the first Black woman to deliver a response to the State of the Union address.
-In 2020, more than two-thirds of Black women had "turned out to vote in the 2020 presidential election."
-This was in fact "the third highest rate of any race-gender group."
-However, this increase in voting did see a decrease in the percentage of Black women who voted Democrat, with a 4% decrease of the number of Black women voting for the Democratic presidential candidate from 2016.
-Despite this, the Democratic candidate, Joe Biden, still won the election.